Antonio Conte: Tottenham Hotspur

 Because they are used to it here, they are used to it.
 They don't play for something important, yeah.
 They don't want to play under pressure, they don't want to play under stress.
 It is easy in this way.
 Tottenham's story is this.
 20 years there is the owner and they never won something, but why?
 The fault is only for the club, or for every manager that stays here?
 I have seen the managers that Tottenham had on the bench.
 You risk to disrupt the figure of the manager and to protect the other situation in every moment.

 — — Conte, on the mentality of the players at Spurs.

 On 18 March 2023, Conte gave a press conference following a 3–3 draw away to bottom of the league Southampton, after Tottenham conceded a 3–1 lead.
 Conte said that he sees "selfish players" that "don't put their heart [into it]", and intending to explain Spurs current situation, he said: "Tottenham's story is this.
 Twenty years there is the owner and they never won something, but why?
 The fault is only for the club, or for every manager that stay[s] here?"
 Club captain Harry Kane and former midfielder Jamie O'Hara agreed with Conte that the club was in disarray.
 On 26 March, following exits in the Champions League as well as the FA Cup, it was announced by Tottenham that Conte had left the club by mutual consent.
 At the time of his departure, Tottenham were fourth in the Premier League, two points ahead of Newcastle United who had two games in hand.

 Napoli

 On 5 June 2024, Conte was officially appointed as the head coach of Serie A side Napoli, signing a three-year contract with the club, which was activated on 1 July.

 On 23 May 2025, Conte led Napoli to their fourth Scudetto.
 It was Conte's fifth championship win in Italy as a coach and made him the first manager to win the Serie A title with three different clubs.
 For winning the league in his first season at the club, Conte was nominated for the 2025 Men's Coach of the Year at the 2025 Ballon d'Or.

+On 22 December 2025, Napoli won their third Supercoppa Italiana title by defeating Coppa Italia holders Bologna 2–0 at the King Saud University Stadium in Riyadh.
+At the end of the 2025–26 season, Napoli finished runners-up to champions Inter Milan following a 1–0 home victory over Udinese on 24 May 2026.
+However, Conte left the club by mutual consent at the conclusion of the season.